golemfactory/golem-docs/src/pages/docs/creators/ray/setup-tutorial.md

 ---
-description: step-by-step explanation of the quickstart instructions
+description: a step-by-step explanation of the quickstart instructions
 title: Ray on Golem setup tutorial
 type: guide
 ---

 # Ray on Golem setup tutorial

-This tutorial explains all the steps needed to start, test, and stop a Ray on Golem cluster.
+This tutorial explains all the steps needed to start, test, and stop a Ray on the Golem cluster.
 If you have already proceeded through our [Quickstart](/docs/creators/ray/quickstart), you'll find this tutorial familiar.
-The point is to go through the same actions but now, providing you with more details on each one.
+The point is to go through the same actions but now, provide you with more details on each one.

 To start a Ray cluster on Golem, you will use the Ray cluster launcher with the Golem Network client & Ray on Golem cluster manager.